Skip to main content

 AVA Scholars Program:

-● International AVA scholars who meet eligibility criteria may be accepted (virtual option).
+• International AVA scholars who meet eligibility criteria may be accepted (virtual option).
 AVA will waive the registration fee if attending in person.
-International candidates are encouraged and welcome to attend the 2024 AVA Global Health Summit in person if self-funded.

 Eligibility Criteria:

-● Plan to pursue violence-related research and have a specific project for which they would like senior mentor input.
+• Plan to pursue violence-related research and have a specific project for which they would like senior mentor input.
+For example, research projects on violence and abuse across the lifespan can include, but are not limited to, Child Forensics, Elder Abuse, Maternal ACEs, Stalking, Violence in Schools, Technology Facilitated Abuse, etc.

 Outcome expectation/deliverable:

-● AVA Scholars will present the project they received mentorship through the AVA Scholars program at the 2024 AVA Global Health Summit.
+• AVA Scholars will present the project they received mentorship through the AVA Scholars program at the 2026 AVA Global Health Summit

-● All AVA scholars are highly encouraged to submit their project results to a peer-reviewed journal.
+• All AVA scholars are encouraged to submit their project results to peer-reviewed journals.

 MENU CLOSE